dmlc/XGBoost.jl/docs/src/features.md

 ```

 ## Caching Data From External Memory
-Xgboost can be used to cache memory from external memory on disk, see
+XGBoost can be used to cache memory from external memory on disk, see
 [here](https://xgboost.readthedocs.io/en/stable/tutorials/external_memory.html).
 In the Julia
 wrapper this is facilitated by allowing a `DMatrix` to be constructed from any Julia iterator with
 [`fromiterator`](@ref).
 The resulting `DMatrix` holds references to cache files which will have